Editor’s Note: This blog entry was originally published on August 25, 2020, and was updated on May 25, 2021.

 - Capture Results - The Global Payments Integrated SDK will provide you with the non-sensitive payment results such as the bank approval code, last 4 card digits, and an encrypted token that can be used for subsequent payments.

 - Print Receipt or Send eConfirmation - Our solution provides your application the flexibility of displaying or sending payment confirmation to the customer.

-To learn more about the benefits of Global Payments Integrated’s APIs, contact us today.
+To learn more about the benefits of Global Payments Integrated’s APIs or our new Transactions User Interface (Transactions UI), contact us today.